RowenGopi87/AgenticQA/README.md

 ### 4. Execute Tests
 When you click "Execute" on a test:

-**If MCP is Connected (Automated):**
+**Manual Execution through Cursor IDE:**
-- AgenticQA automatically executes the test via Playwright MCP
+1. A modal appears with the test prompt
-- Browser actions are performed automatically
+2. Copy the prompt to your clipboard
-- Screenshots are captured
+3. Paste it into Cursor IDE (with Playwright MCP enabled)
-- Results are displayed immediately
+4. Cursor will execute the test using Playwright MCP

-**If MCP is Offline (Manual):**
+5. Copy the results from Cursor
-- A modal appears with test instructions
+6. Paste them back into AgenticQA
-- Copy the prompt to Cursor IDE
+7. Results are parsed and stored automatically

-- Execute manually and paste results back
+**Why Manual?**
-- Results are parsed and stored
+MCP (Model Context Protocol) is designed to work through IDE clients like Cursor, not directly from web browsers.
+This ensures security and proper integration with AI assistants.

 ### 5. View Reports
 The Reports section provides: